nianlonggu/Local-Citation-Recommendation/README.md

+# Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking

 <a href="https://colab.research.google.com/github/nianlonggu/Local-Citation-Recommendation/blob/main/Turorial_Local_Citation_Recommendation.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-# Local-Citation-Recommendation
 Code for ECIR 2022 paper [Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking](https://link.springer.com/chapter/10.1007/978-3-030-99736-6_19)

-# Update 07-11-2022
+## Update 07-11-2022
 1. Cleaned the code for training and testing the prefetching system, to make it easier to read and to run.
 2. Simplify the information in config file, now there is only one global configuration file for prefetching and it is more readable.
 3. Optimize the GPU usage, now the system can be trained using a single GPU.